rahulmadanraju/Machine-Learning-Engineer-Udacity/Capstone_Project/README_1.md

 In the pre-processing part we will be doing following:

 - As the size/resolution of the images remain different we need to resize the images to the same scale.
 Therefore, studying the input requirements of the VGG-16, we know that it requires an image of the size 224.
 As the reason we are resizing the images of the data to 255 along with a center crop of 224 as needed fr VGG16.
 - Also, as mentioned above, we will augment the data to increase the number of images.
 In data augmentation, we will be increasing the number of images through transformations of the image.
-The transformations such as rotation, translation, etc are performed so that the number of images are increase.
+The transformations such as rotation, translation, etc are performed so that the number of images are increased.